UCB-MIDS/w241/prep_live_session/README.md

 # Week 3: Quantifying uncertainty

-## Randomization Inference
-See the code in the `./code/` folder called _week3.Rmd_ or the corresponding .pdf or .html files.
-You may want to have this on hand while David is running through the examples of code that he presents with the async material.
-I think that it is better constrcuted than what he presents, but it _very_ closely follows the layout and structure that he presents.

 ## Lewis & Rao reading
 When doing the reading on Lewis and Rao for live session, please consider the following questions to promote your understanding.
 We will discuss a subset of these questions in class, depending on our time constraints.
 Let us know in advance if you want to make sure to discuss one of these in particular.
 -   On the topic of statistical power, several questions: